anywhichway/thunderclap/README.md

 1) Workers KV from Cloudflare just came out of beta

-2) Security measures have not yet been vetted by a third party
+2) Security measures are incomplete and have not yet been vetted by a third party

-3) Functional testing has been limited
+3) Although there are many unit tests, application level functional testing has been limited

 4) Load and stress testing has not been started